Mahmoud-Aziz/GamesApp/README.md

 The project depends on **URLSession** for networking and the network layer is built following **builder pattern**.
 Data is saved locally using **Coredata**.

+## Things to improve

+The UI adaptivity with more screen sizes and landscape better support.

 ## Work in progress